Familial adenomatous polyposis: Treatment

 Treatment for FAP depends on the genotype.
 Most individuals with the APC mutation will develop colon cancer by the age of 40, although the less-common attenuated version typically manifests later in life (40–70).
 Accordingly, in many cases, prophylactic surgery may be recommended before the age of 25, or upon detection if actively monitored.
-There are several surgical options that involve the removal of either the colon or both the colon and rectum.
+Several surgical options involve the removal of either the colon or both the colon and rectum.